fangchun007/Vehicle-Detection-and-Tracking/README.md

 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on scales [1.1, 1.4, 1.5, 1.6, 1.7, 1.8, 2.3, 2.3, 2.5, 2.8, 2.9] using YCrCb 3-channel HOG features in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I searched on scales [1.1, 1.4, 1.8, 2.3, 2.6, 2.9] using YCrCb 3-channel HOG features in the feature vector, which provided a nice result.
+Here are some example image and video:

-![alt text][image5]
+![alt text][image8]
-![alt text][image6]
+![alt text][video2]

 ---